 Air purifiers are rated based on how well they filter different pollutant sizes.
 While most air purifiers are similar across the board, some are slightly more effective at catching dust and dander than smoke (or vice versa).

 If odors are a concern, you'll want to find a purifier that has an activated carbon filter, such as the Coway Airmega 400.

 If you're aiming for general air-quality improvement, look for a purifier, such as the Coway AP-1512HH Mighty, that performs well across the board.

-Most air purifiers are labeled with a clean air delivery rate (CADR), a metric developed by the Association of Home Appliance Manufacturers that helps consumers understand how effective a device is at filtering various particles in a specific room size.
+Most air purifiers are labeled with a clean air delivery rate (CADR) number, a metric developed by the Association of Home Appliance Manufacturers (AHAM) that helps consumers understand how effective a device is at filtering various particles in a specific room size.

-The Environmental Protection Agency (EPA) has guidelines for minimum CADR ratings by room size:
+The Environmental Protection Agency (EPA) offers these guidelines for minimum CADR ratings by room size: